VS Code Tools recommendations from senior developer

 - Optional sometimes you have conflicts with other formatters.
 If it's not working just force the usage with `Prettier - code formatter`

-If you are looking for a strict set of rules you should Install custom config from William eslint-config-react-native-wcandillon
+If you are looking for a strict set of rules you should Install a custom config from William eslint-config-react-native-wcandillon

 Sublime-keybindings is a set of keybindings for VSCode.